shanik1320/readme_generator/README.md

 * What command should be run to test?
 * How can the user use your repo?

+All this questions will be asked with node command in the terminal.
+Once the user has answered all of the questions we are able to make a new file and transfer them into them.

 ## Installation
 ``
 npm i
 ``